sen-kaustav/GI_Pricing_Model/README.md

 # GI Pricing Model

+> **Note:** This repo has now been archieved in favour of splitting out this into smaller individual repos targetted at specific part of the GLM pricing workflow.

 ## Background :briefcase:

 _**TODO:** Expand this section once we have a bit more structure in terms of what we will be doing._